-The best things to do in Chicago in the fall 2023 with family, friends or romantic date ideas.
-From pumpkin patches and apple picking to fall foliage and fun activities and events, there is something for both adults and families with kids to do in late September, October and November in the city and suburbs.
+The best things to do in Chicago in the fall 2026.
+From fall foliage and fun fall-themed activities and events, these are the top things to do in late September, October and November in the city and suburbs.

 Fall is my favorite season and one of the best times to visit Chicago.
 It has the best weather (not too hot or too cold) which makes it a perfect time to be outdoors.